A no-dig vegetable garden is the easiest way to grow your own, delicious food. It’s so simple to set up and your soil will never be healthier.

 When removing spent plants, chop them at the base.
 Don’t rip the rootball out of the soil.
 By keeping the roots in the soil you’re keeping the food source for the microorganisms.

-Unless the plant was diseased, it can be chopped up and used as green mulch layer to add to the soil.
+Unless the plant was diseased, it can be chopped up and allowed to decompose right where it is, in situ.
+Spent plants make a great green mulch layer to add to the soil.
 It is a beautiful cycle of growing, harvesting and returning the plant to the soil.

 Crop rotation is important to keep your soil healthy.
 It ensures your soil is not depleted in any nutrients and keeps pathogens at bay by changing up what is growing.
 Read more about crop rotation here.